 - In 2012, the time spent on mobile engaging with media was 1.6 hours a day.
 In 2018, that number had more than doubled to 3.3 hours a day.

 - In 2018, the number of TV viewers in the United States was expected to drop to 297.7 million while the number of OTT viewers was expected to grow to reach 198.6 million.

 - In fact, TV’s share of the total US media ad expenditure was expected to drop from 33.9% in 2017 to 31.6% in 2018 thanks to the rise in digital video consumption.

-But remember that this is just the beginning.
-Some media industries have been exploring digital for the better part of a decade while others are still struggling to land that initial leap.
+And that’s a good thing because keeping up with the digital transformation of consumers is vital for M&E marketers.
+But while some media companies have been exploring how to adapt and leverage the increasingly digital landscape for the better part of a decade, others are still struggling to land that initial leap.
 Take online news, for example.
 The 2019 Digital News Report found that:

 - Despite the news industry’s efforts, there has only been a small increase in the number of readers paying for online news.